All Products

 Document Center

-Container Service for Kubernetes:Use ack-ram-authenticator for API server webhook authentication in an ACK managed cluster
+Container Service for Kubernetes:Use ack-ram-authenticator for webhook authentication of ACK managed cluster API Server

 Prerequisites

-An ACK managed cluster is created and the version of the cluster is 1.24.6-aliyun.1 or later.
+An ACK managed cluster is created.
+The cluster version must be 1.24.6-aliyun.1 or later.
 For more information, see Create an ACK managed cluster.

-• Installing or uninstalling the ack-ram-authenticator component restarts the API server in the cluster and closes all persistent connections to the API server.
-We recommend that you install or uninstall the ack-ram-authenticator component during off-peak hours.
+• Installing or uninstalling the ack-ram-authenticator component restarts the API Server of the cluster's control plane.
+This causes persistent connections to the API Server to be disconnected.
+Install or uninstall the component during off-peak hours.

-• After you enable webhook authentication, you can continue to use the kubeconfig file returned by the DescribeClusterUserKubeconfig API operation to access the API server as normal.
+• After you enable webhook authentication, the kubeconfig file returned by the DescribeClusterUserKubeconfig API operation can still be used to access the cluster's API Server.

 123..png

-1. If you use a tool such as kubectl to authenticate to the API server of an ACK managed cluster, the kubectl client runs the exec command in the kubeconfig file and calls ack-ram-tool to generate a signed Security Token Service (STS) token URL.
+1. When you use a tool such as kubectl to send an authentication request to the API Server, the exec command plugin in the KubeConfig file runs the ack-ram-tool client.
+The client generates a signed Security Token Service (STS) request URL.

-Compared to the default x509 certificate authentication mode provided by ACK clusters, using ack-ram-authenticator to perform webhook authentication has the following advantages:
+Compared with the default X.509 certificate authentication method of ACK clusters, the ack-ram-authenticator webhook authentication method has the following advantages.

 Step 1: Install the ack-ram-authenticator component

-To enable webhook authentication, you need to install the ack-ram-authenticator component to interact with the API server.
-You can perform the following steps to install the ack-ram-authenticator component:
+To enable RAM webhook authentication, install the ack-ram-authenticator server-side authentication plugin.
+This plugin interacts with the cluster's API Server for authentication.
+Perform the following steps to install the ack-ram-authenticator component.

-3. On the Add-ons page, click the Security tab, find the ack-ram-authenticator component, click Install in the lower-right part of the card, and then click OK.
+3. On the Component Management page, click the Security tab and find the ack-ram-authenticator component.
+Click Install in the bottom-right corner of the card.
+In the Parameter Settings dialog box that appears, select the EnableNonBootstrapMapping configuration item, and then click Confirm.

 Step 2: Install the ack-ram-tool client

-2. Run the following command to make the client program executable:
+2. Run the following command to grant execute permissions to the client program.

 chmod +x ./ack-ram-tool

-3. Run the following command to copy the ack-ram-tool file to the directory specified in the PATH parameter:
+3. Run the following command to copy the ack-ram-tool file to a directory specified in the system's PATH.

 mkdir -p $HOME/bin && cp ./ack-ram-tool $HOME/bin/ack-ram-tool && export PATH=$HOME/bin:$PATH

-4. Run the following command to persist the PATH setting in $HOME/bin:
+4. (Optional) Run the following command to make the PATH configuration for $HOME/bin persistent.

 echo 'export PATH=$HOME/bin:$PATH' >> ~/.bash_profile

-5. Run the following command to check whether the client version that you installed is returned.
-If yes, the ack-ram-tool client is successfully installed.
+5. Run the following command to check the client version.
+If the version number is returned, the ack-ram-tool client is installed.

 ack-ram-tool version